gaucho1978/BACCAble/docs/architecture/MENU_UX.md

 Main menu: **Favorites → Readings → Actions → Settings → Information**.
 Reading groups: All readings, Engine, Temperatures, Battery, DPF / AdBlue, Performance, Other.
 Empty lists show `No pages` or `No favorites`; returning still works.
-All browsable lists show their visible position and total.
-Unavailable but browsable actions count; hidden entries do not.
-Drafts, notices, confirmations, pending/error states and charset ranges are not numbered.

-The common layout is `x/y > Label` or `x/y Label: value`.
-Labels shorten before values; compact warning rows may omit spacing to retain the entire condition.
-Dense readings and long firmware versions use a numbered title for 1200 ms after selection, followed by their complete original text.
-Short readings retain their counter continuously.
-This width exception avoids dropping values, units or version characters and does not delay CAN queries or change the 50 ms fragment interval.
-It also applies after automatic reading rotation.
+Menu lists do not display position counters, leaving the full width for labels, values and semantic markers.
+Readings and firmware versions appear immediately without an intermediate numbered title.
+CAN queries and the 50 ms fragment interval are unchanged.

 ## Shared entry types and symbols